jalantechnologies/handbook/engineering/onboarding-fresher.md

 ### Demo Day:

 Every two weeks, there will be a demo day where you will be asked to present all the projects you completed as part of curriculum.
+The objective of this demo day is for fresher to showcase their projects (max ~5 minutes each) and mentors to evaluate the progress.

 ### Github handle for work